Law Menu

 Are health services available on campus for students at TRU?

 TRU Students have access to medical and health services on campus.
-The clinic on campus is located in the Old Main Building – Lower Level.
-For further information about health related services, please visit TRU Health & Safety or TRUSU Health & Dental
+The clinic on campus is in the Old Main Building – Lower Level.
+For further information about health-related services, please visit Health and Safety or TRUSU Health & Dental

 How do I find a family physician in Kamloops?